 ---|---|

-We are planning for an increase of X headcount this year. | Our current process is time-consuming and error-prone.
-Feedback from candidates has been that our process is slow and confusing.
-By investing in an ATS, we can speed up the resume review process, scheduling interviews, and candidate selection by x% |
+We need to streamline our recruiting process since we are planning for an increase of X new hires this year. | Feedback from candidates has been that our process is slow and confusing.
+By investing in a new ATS, we can speed up the resume review process, scheduling interviews, and candidate selection by x%. |

 Tracking of employment contracts is manual | With the headcount growth targets, we need an automated and integrated way to track signatures on contracts. |